 Of course, if it’s nighttime barking you’re worried about, you can always let Fido sleep in your bed.
 Be sure to think very carefully before allowing this, as it can lead to problems later on, for example when he goes to stay with your family while you’re away and they want him to sleep in a dog bed in the kitchen!
 Or even if you need the bed to yourself, for example while you or your pooch is under the weather.

 There’s lots of research that shows punishing dogs in any way doesn’t help them learn, so we recommend that you don’t tell your puppy exactly how you feel about his vocal gymnastics!
-Once you know how to train a dog to stop barking, it’ll be smooth sailing and kind words, so put in the effort now and you’ll soon reap the rewards.
+Once you know how to stop your dog from barking, it’ll be smooth sailing and kind words, so put in the effort now and you’ll soon reap the rewards.